johnnyw66/cookie_session/README.md

 **cookie_session.bat**

+Currently - there is no clean mechanism to notify you of the need to go through the OTP process.

+Every 30 days you will need to stop this script, use your Chrome browser to go through the OTP stage - before running the batch script.

 ### It is imperative you are not running your Chrome browser in the background at the very start of running this script!

 If you leave this script running - you will get instant notifications of any opportunities offered to you as soon as management place them on their staff management system, usually 20 to 30 minutes before any push/email notifications.